Pilegesh: Biblical references

 Several biblical figures had concubines when they were not able to create natural children with their wives.
 The most famous example of this was with Abraham and Sarah.
 Sarah gave her maidservant Hagar to Abraham while maintaining ownership of both maidservant and offspring.
 Their union produced Ishmael.
 Hagar gained the status of full wife in regards to Abraham, but nonetheless Sarah retained the status of main wife.
 This type of pilegesh is recorded in Jewish sources as being a singular case.
 All later cases of pilegesh recognized the pilegesh and guaranteed similar rights in the house as the legitimate wife.

-Since having children in Judaism was considered a great blessing, legitimate wives often gave their maids to their husbands so they could have children with them when those women themselves were childless, as in the cases of Leah and Zilpah and Rachel and Bilhah.
+Since having children in Judaism was considered a great blessing, legitimate wives often gave their maids to their husbands so that they could have children with them when those women themselves were childless, as in the cases of Leah and Zilpah and Rachel and Bilhah.
 Even in the exceptional case of Sarah and Hagar, Abraham would have been obligated to treat Hagar as a full wife and she would have been treated as an equal by Abraham.
 Sarah's rights would have been regarding the technical legal status of being considered the inheritor and since the other wife and offspring would have been hers by ownership she became the legal albeit not biological mother of Ishmael.